tessel/hardware/README.md

 2 | 3V3  |  3.3V power rail, marked with a box around the pin on the silkscreen.
 The onboard regulator is rated to 1A.
 3 | SCL  | I2C clock line.
 Common for the entire board.
 4 | SDA  | I2C data line.
 Common for the entire board.
-5 | CLK  | SPI clock line.
+5 | SCK  | SPI clock line.
 Common for the entire board.
 6 | MISO  | SPI master in/slave out.
 Common for the entire board.
 7 | MOSI  | SPI master out/slave in.
 Common for the entire board.
 8 | GPIO1 / UART TX  | User-configurable general purpose input/output.
 Unique to each module port. / UART serial transmit